apache/samza/docs/_blog/2020-07-01-announcing-the-release-of-apache-samza--1.5.0.md

 ConfigFactory is deprecated as Job Runner does not load full job config anymore.
 Instead, ConfigLoaderFactory is introduced to be executed on ClusterBasedJobCoordinator to fetch full job config.
 If you are using the default PropertiesConfigFactory, simply switching to use the default PropertiesConfigLoaderFactory will work, otherwise if you are using a custom ConfigFactory, kindly creates its new counterpart following ConfigLoaderFactory.

 Configs related to job submission must be explicitly provided to Job Runner as it is no longer loading full job config anymore.
+These configs include

+* Configs directly related to job submission, such as yarn.package.path, job.name etc.
+* Configs needed by the config loader on AM to fetch job config, such as path to the property file in the tarball, all of such configs will have a job.config.loader.properties prefix.
+* Configs that users would like to override

+Full list of the job submission configurations can be found [here](https://cwiki.apache.org/confluence/display/SAMZA/SEP-23%3A+Simplify+Job+Runner#SEP23:SimplifyJobRunner-References)

+#### Usage Instructions
+Alternative way when submitting job,
+{% highlight bash %}
+deploy/samza/bin/run-app.sh
+ --config yarn.package.path=<package_path>
+ --config job.name=<job_name>
+{% endhighlight %}
+can be simplified to
+{% highlight bash %}
+deploy/samza/bin/run-app.sh
+ --config-path=/path/to/submission/properties/file/submission.properties
+{% endhighlight %}
+where submission.properties contains
+{% highlight jproperties %}
+yarn.package.path=<package_path>
+job.name=<job_name>
+{% endhighlight %}

+#### Rollback Instructions
+In case of a problem in Samza 1.5, users can rollback to Samza 1.4 and keep the old start up flow using _config-path_ & _config-factory_.

 ### Simplify Job Runner & Configs
 [SAMZA-2488](https://issues.apache.org/jira/browse/SAMZA-2488) Add JobCoordinatorLaunchUtil to handle common logic when launching job coordinator